Ricinus: Uses

-Historical usage
+Historical uses

 Ancient uses

 Castor seeds have been found in Egyptian tombs dating back to 4000 BC; the slow-burning oil was mostly used to fuel lamps.
 Herodotus and other Greek travellers noted the use of castor seed oil for lighting, body ointments, and improving hair growth and texture.
 Cleopatra is reputed to have used it to brighten the whites of her eyes.
 The Ebers Papyrus is an ancient Egyptian medical treatise believed to date from 1552 BC.
 Translated in 1872, it describes castor oil as a laxative.

 The use of castor bean oil (eranda) in India has been documented since 2000 BC in lamps and in local medicine as a laxative, purgative, and cathartic in Unani, Ayurvedic, siddha and other ethnomedical systems.
 Traditional Ayurvedic and siddha medicine considers castor oil the king of medicinals for curing arthritic diseases.
 It is regularly given to children to treat infections with parasitic worms.
-Modern medical research suggests the purgative action induced by castor oil helps clear intestines of parasites.

 The ancient Romans had a variety of medicinal/cosmetic uses for both the seeds and the leaves of Ricinus communis.
 The naturalist Pliny the Elder cited the poisonous qualities of the seeds, but mentioned that they could be used to form wicks for oil lamps (possibly if crushed together), and the oil for use as a laxative and lamp oil.
 He also recommends the use of the leaves as follows:

 In Haiti it is called maskreti, where the plant is turned into a red oil that is then given to newborns as a purgative to cleanse the insides of their first stools.

 Castor seed and its oil have also been used in China for centuries, mainly prescribed in local medicine for internal use or use in dressings.

-Uses in punishment
+Uses in torture

 Castor oil was used as an instrument of coercion by the paramilitary Blackshirts under the regime of Italian dictator Benito Mussolini and by the Spanish Civil Guard in Francoist Spain.
 Dissidents and regime opponents were forced to ingest the oil in large amounts, triggering severe diarrhea and dehydration, which could ultimately cause death.
 This punishment method was originally thought of by Gabriele D'Annunzio, the Italian poet and Fascist supporter, during the First World War.